ICOS-Carbon-Portal/jupyter/docs/faq.md

 </a>

 Yes.
 You can use pip to install a package into your personal account.
-Open a new Python Notebook and issue the command !pip install myPackage.
+Open a new Python Notebook and issue the command `!pip install myPackage`.
 But please be aware, that if you collaborate with other people, the package is not available to them.
 If you think it is worthwhile to have this package/module for all users, drop us an email and we will consider the server side installation.

 ## How to log-in to ICOS CP Jupyter Hub
 Open your internet browser and go to: <b>[https://jupyter.icos-cp.eu](https://jupyter.icos-cp.eu) </b> and enter your login-credentials.